 - Energy saver: stainless steel with copper core or aluminum core, cast iron.

-- Flavors: Best one is clay, followed by brass.
+- Flavors: The best one is clay, followed by brass.

 - Versatile: stainless steel, aluminum with steel coat.